logo

 As of January 13th, 2026, there are a total of 13,944 MBBS seats in Karnataka, which are distributed across 72 medical institutions across the state.
 Over 36% of the total seats, i.e., 5,045 MBBS seats, were in private institutes, the highest compared to other institute types.
 The government institute type held over 30% of the total MBBS seats in Karnataka in 2025, with 4,249 MBBS seats.
 2,800 MBBS seats were in 12 deemed institutes in the state, and 1,850 MBBS seats were in state private universities across the state.

+These were the total number of seats in Karnataka for the NEET 2025 session.
 The year 2025 witnessed a 13.53% increase in the number of MBBS seats from 2024, which had 12,395 MBBS seats.
 The National Medical Commission (NMC) had also approved a new medical college, Farookh Academy of Medical Education Hospital and Research Institute, Mysore, for the NEET 2025 session, which had a seat capacity of 100.
 In addition to this, the NMC had also approved new MBBS seats in many existing colleges across the state, bringing the total new seats in 2025 to 1,549.

-Proposals to NMC for New Medical Colleges in Karnataka
+Proposals to NMC for 5 New Medical Colleges in Karnataka

-Proposals Denied by NMC
+Previously Denied Proposals by NMC

 Previously, the state government sought approvals for new medical colleges in Ramanagara and Kanakapura.
 The requests to open these new medical colleges were, however, denied due to factors including a lack of infrastructure and inadequate teaching & non-teaching staff in these institutes.
 The permission to start new colleges in Ramanagara and Kanakapura was denied by NMC for three consecutive years, i.e., 2023-24, 2024-2025, and 2025-2026.